amaralc/nestjs-fundamentals/iluvcofee/lectures/lectures.md

 - Second if we jump over to our `CoffeesController` we can see that we are requesting the `CoffeeService` in our constructor.
 This request tels Nest to inject the provider into our controller class, so we may be able to use it.

-- Third and lastly, NestJS is aware that this class (`CoffeesController`) also is a provider, because we have included it in our `CoffeesModule`, which registers this provider with the NestJS inversion of controll container.
+- Third and lastly, NestJS is aware that this class (`CoffeesController`) also is a provider, because we have included it in our `CoffeesModule`, which registers this provider with the NestJS inversion of control container.

 **Deeper dive**

-When the Nest
+Under the hood, Nest instantiate providers and resolve dependencies, using classes names as tokens.
+For mor detailed information, check the video.

 ## Lecture 70: Generating Open API specification